 Perseverance is the refusal to yield, no matter how many times the forces rallied against you knock you down, take you out, beat you up, or leave you collapsed in a heap in the dirt of your own defeat.
 Perseverance says Regardless of this, I will rise.
 I will recover myself.
 I will examine how I was taken out.
 I will learn.
 I will adjust my strategy.
 I will re-engage the battle.
 And I will overcome.

-But faith knows…the Story is not yet over.
+But faith knows...the story is not yet done.